 • Glass of orange juice

-Read more: NCLEX Practice Questions
+Read more: NCLEX Practice Questions - USA & Canada

 1. A client with ulcerative colitis has experienced frequent severe exacerbations over the past several years.
 The client is admitted to the hospital with intense pain, severe diarrhea, and cachexia.
 Which therapeutic course should the nurse expect the health care provider to explore with this client?